BROADCAST SHEET DECODER

 ** Note: Last build date was July 10, 1970

-The next six characters indentify the vehicle order number.
-This number is simply assigned to the original order sheet.
-Sometimes it is preceded by a letter, such as C, E, K, M, Q or T. To date we have not been able to determine any rhyme or reason for the sequence of these numbers however the use of the letters has been proven to be as follows:
+The next characters identify the vehicle order number.
+This number is simply the order number assigned to the dealership on the original order sheet.
+Sometimes it is preceded by a letter, such as follows:

 VEHICLE IDENTIFICATION NUMBER: